ansys/pyprimemesh/doc/source/user_guide/fileio.rst

  * ``SpaceClaim``: Uses SpaceClaim to import supported CAD files from the SpaceClaim reader.
 Only the Windows platform supports importing files using the SpaceClaim reader.

- * ``Discovery``: uses Discovery to import supported CAD files from the Discovery reader.
+ * ``Discovery``: Uses Discovery to import supported CAD files from the Discovery reader.
 Only the Windows platform supports importing files using the Discovery reader.

- * ``Workbench``: uses Workbench to import supported CAD files from the Workbench reader.
+ * ``Workbench``: Uses Workbench to import supported CAD files from the Workbench reader.

 To view the CAD supported for the Workbench route on different platforms, see